 Over the past year I’ve been implementing more rope circuits/intervals with my athletes and they’ve done a great job at promoting tons of blood flow, and enhancing recovery following outings as well as training sessions.
 In addition, the ropes are also great for adding more volume to the athletes upper back and shoulders which I feel has improved overall shoulder health.

 To make the battling ropes more challenging you can manipulate your rest periods.
-Here’s two different battling rope workouts you can implement in your training:
+Here’s a sample battling rope circuit you can implement in your training:

 Very similar to sled push sprints and hill sprints the weight on the sled slows the overall speed of the sprint down.
 You will not be able to sprint as fast as if you were unloaded.
 You’re nervous system will not be taxed as much as something like a max-effort sprint.
 This makes it fantastic for conditioning purposes in my opinion as you can manipulate the rest periods without compromising technique etc.

 Here’s a simple, yet effective workout you utilize with the sled:

 Sled Resisted (45 LB on the sled) Sprint Workout: A1.
 Sled Loaded Sprint 10 sprints x 30 yards each sprint Rest: 90 seconds

 Tempo runs involve drills where the athletes are operating at or slightly below 75% of their maximum sprinting speed.
 The total distance the athlete will cover is anywhere from 40-100 yards and rest periods need to be adjusted accordingly based off the total distance covered for the effort.
 Here’s some common rest period guidelines that I’ve used for my athletes in the past: